Hancock County, Maine

 Hancock County is a county located in the U.S. state of Maine.
 As of the 2020 census, the population was 55,478.
 Its county seat is Ellsworth.
 The county was incorporated on June 25, 1789, and named for John Hancock, the first governor of the Commonwealth of Massachusetts.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 2345 sqmi, of which 1587 sqmi is land and 758 sqmi (32%) is water.
 The county high point is Cadillac Mountain, 1527 feet, the highest summit on the U.S. Atlantic seaboard.

+The county is home to Acadia National Park, the only national park in New England, which is centered on Mount Desert Island, Maine's largest island and surrounded by several large bays.
+The county also lies on the eastern side of both Penobscot Bay and the mouth of the Penobscot River, which can be crossed via the Penobscot Narrows Bridge.
+The county extends inland from the coast, making it one of Maine's eight coastal counties.